 Early study in piano and bass led Paul to 5 years of performing Dixieland music in local venues of his hometown of Peterborough, Ontario before relocating to Toronto and enrolling in Humber College for advanced music study.
-Shortly after completing his degree at Humber, Paul spent 3 years playing with the Brian Browne Trio, which deepened his knowledge of the American songbook.
+Shortly after Humber, Paul spent 3 years playing with the Brian Browne Trio, which deepened his knowledge of the American songbook.
 Paul went on to perform with Hagood Hardy, Joe Sealy, and Roger Whitaker, furthering his reputation as a sought-after studio musician playing electric and upright bass.
-By 1984, Paul had started his first music production company, composing music for film, television, and advertising.
-By 1990 Paul had written music for 3 feature films, 2 CBC TV series, a number of corporate soundtracks, and national radio and television commercials.
+In1991 Paul started his first music production company, composing music for film, television, and advertising.
+Paul has written music for 3 feature films, 2 CBC TV series, a number of corporate soundtracks, and national radio and television commercials.

-One evening in 1989, following a performance with Joe Sealy, Paul suggested that the two record their own album as a duo.
-The recording that followed was titled Double Entendre.
-After several record labels refused to distribute it, Paul suggested that they start their own label, and Triplet Records was born.
-In 1994 the label was incorporated and the second Sealy/Novotny recording, titled Dual Vision, was nominated for a Juno.
+In 1994 Triplet recordings was incorporated and the Sealy/Novotny duo recording, Dual Vision, was nominated for a Juno.
 In 1995, Paul assembled a team to help finance and produce Carol Welsman’s first Juno nominated recording, Lucky to be Me.
 In 1996 he produced and arranged Joe Sealy’s Juno winning Africville Suite and in 1998 he produced the Sealy/Novotny Juno nominated album Blue Jade.
+That amounts to 3 nominations and 1 win in 5 years.
 From 1997 onward, Paul and Joe toured locally and internationally, performing in Canada, the United States, and Scandinavia, opening for headliners such as Herb Ellis and Red Mitchell, Charlie Haden and Brad Meldau, and Michel Petrucciani.

-In the early 2000’s, while continuing his duties as vice-president of Triplet, Paul’s work became increasingly directed towards Television and broadcasting, working closely with the CBC on a number of projects.
+In the early 2000’s, while continuing his duties as vice-president of Triplet, Paul’s work became increasingly directed towards Television, working closely with the CBC on a number of projects.
 He composed and produced the theme for CBC News’ The National in 2001, the theme for CBC’s The Hour with George Stroumboulopoulous in 2004, and the theme for CBC’s News Now in 2005.
-Since 2002, Paul has also worked steadily as an audio-post re-mix engineer on short and long format television shows in 5.1 surround sound, mixing over 800 TV shows for international broadcast.
+Since 2002, Paul has also worked steadily as an audio-post re-mix engineer on short and long format television shows in 5.1 surround sound, mixing about 1000 TV show episodes for international broadcast.

 In 2009 Paul produced the Sealy/Novotny recording, Songs.
 Songs came from the desire to feature a number of established and up and coming singers and as a result, the album is a tour de force of performers and original compositions.
 It was during the process of recording Songs that Paul discovered Barbra Lica and selected her to sing Sealy’s original composition, You’re Gonna Miss Me.
 Paul then went on to produce her highly acclaimed first recording That’s What I do, which he later licensed to Universal Music in Japan.